dibyamitr/vestd/README.md

 ## Installation
 Please take a pull or download the source code.
 Put the folder as a standalone inside the required project.
 Next change the **hostname**, **username**, **databasename**, **password**, and the **base url** from the **config.json** file in the root.
 Also import the database file from the **NOTES** folder in the root.

-## Test Cases
+## Tests
-Please check the following test cases:
+Please check the following tests:

 1. Shorting of URL :
 *https://www.example.com/track-url*